SorinaHamidifar/aether-engine/README.md

 # ===============================
-# Project: Dynamic Innovation Hub built to power
+# Project: Dynamic Innovation Hub built to
 # Description:
 # A dynamic repository built to power experimentation, innovation,
 # and scalable code.
 Designed as a foundation for future projects,